Creating a Learning culture is the foundation to join the 6% best performing organizations worldwide

 Community of Practice "Learning Culture"

-Members of SOL Pro "Learning Culture" meat each other every month online.
+Members of SOL Pro "Learning Culture" meat each other, for 3 months, every 2-weeks online.
 SOL facilitates these sessions by asking one or more of our members to share a learning challenge; an example, struggle, mistake, problem or success of daily practice.
 Focussed on learning from and with each other.

-All members have direct access to the online learning environments of all six of the Communities of Practice.
-Filled with tools, theories, models and best practices that can be of use to you as a specialist on learning how to learn (organizational learning, L&D, innovation, etc.).
+All members need to have direct access to the MOOC "The magic of a Learning Culture".
+Filled with tools, theories, models and best practices that can be of use to you.

 Join our Community of Practice "Learning Culture".
-With an introduction fee of only € 50,- for three months (normally € 37,50 per month).
+With an introduction fee of only € 50,- for three months (normally € 37,50 per month) for the COP that starts in January 2023.

 Become member off SOL Pro "Learning Culture"